 Combine 2 types of Wonton in a dish; what’s a more wonderful idea than that?
 Besides egg noodles, this recipe also includes wonton dumplings with some leafy vegetables.
 In Hong Kong, you can find various versions of the dishes with different toppings.

 The chefs’ secret to preserving the texture of noodles is to place the spoon at the bottom then arrange dumplings and noodles above.
-During the Ching Dynasty, Wonton was born in Guangzhou.
+During the Qing Dynasty, Wonton was born in Guangzhou.

 However, after the 1940s, it became a dish in Hong Kong cuisine.
 The point making the Hong Kong wonton noodles different from the others is shrimp.
 With the ideal geographical location, the locals can fish a lot of shrimp and add it to the recipe.